Should You Tell Your Child about Your Past Substance Abuse?

 Most importantly, let your kids know that you love them no matter what and that they can come to you with any problems with which they may be struggling, whether they are drug-related or not.
 Should there ever come a time when someone you love is addicted to drugs or alcohol, convince him or her to seek help immediately.

-If your son or daughter requires substance abuse treatment, contact us today to discuss your family’s needs confidentially with a qualified addiction specialist.
+If your son or daughter requires substance abuse treatment, contact Next Generation Village to learn about our teen drug treatment options.